serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 ```

 ## 2. <a name="deploy-elasticsearch"></a>Deploy Elasticsearch on AWS
 First we need to provision our elasticsearch deployment on AWS.
-Create a `serverless.yml` file with the following contents.
+Create a `serverless.yml` file with the following contents:

 ```yaml
 ---
 service: appsync-placesearch